 Duke is a safe place to live, study and work.
 You're a valuable partner in helping keep the campus safe.
 Please consider these simple precautions.

-Report crime, concerns, threats of violence, unwanted contact and suspicious activity immediately.
+Report crime, concerns, threats of violence, stalking behavior, unwanted contact and suspicious activity immediately.

 - Dial 9-1-1 to reach Duke Police or Durham Police, or (919) 684-2444 to reach Duke Police.